algotom/broh5/README.md

 As a GUI-based software, broh5 is designed to be intuitive.
 Within the codebase, the naming conventions for modules and functions, as well as their organization, are self-explanatory.
-For those unfamiliar with NiceGui or the MVC design pattern, starting with the monolithic codebase is recommended.

 Brief functionalities of broh5:

-- Users can open an hdf file by clicking the "Select file" button.
+- Users can open a hdf file by clicking the "Select file" button.
 Multiple hdf files can be opened sequentially.
 - Upon opening, the tree structure of the current hdf file is displayed, allowing users to navigate different branches (hdf groups) or leaves (hdf datasets).